bdnorris/DES-340/projects/project01B.md

 ### Points: 50

-- Part 2
-  - Design a header, footer, next and previous links.
-All Responsive
+There's more to a site than just the content.
+Remember, the web was originally a way to store documents that could be linked together.
+The idea of a website, as in a collection of related pages came later.
+So, what makes a website a website?

+### The Masthead

-One of the most important parts of a website’s layout is the masthead, and this is especially true on consumer facing sites.
+One of the most important parts of a website’s layout is the masthead.
 It’s the first thing people see when visiting your site and sets the tone for the whole site.
-It’s also the best place to sum up what your site is about with a tagline or welcome message.
-You can let the visitor know that they are in the right place, and what the primary value of the site is.

 It’s also a common place to feature the company or organization’s logo and, often, the primary navigation that will be repeated on every page of your site.

 Your masthead should answer the questions: Where am I?, What can I do here?

 ## Objectives